Tain Thistle F.C.

 Tain Thistle Football Club is an amateur football club playing in the North West Sutherland Amateur Football League in Scotland.
 They play at Links Park in the town of Tain in the Scottish Highlands.

 The club was formed in 1997, and originally joined the Ross-shire Welfare League that same year.
-They remained as members of the Ross-shire Welfare until 2018 when they tendered their resignation in favour of moving to the amateur ranks of the North West Sutherland Amateur League.
+They remained as members of the Ross-shire Welfare until 2018 when they tendered their resignation in favour of moving to the amateur ranks of the North West Sutherland Amateur Football Association.

-The club was briefly accepted into the senior North Caledonian League in June 2008 and competed in league matches during the 2008-09 season, becoming the first Tain team to do so since the demise of Tain St Duthus four seasons earlier.
-In 2009-10, Thistle competed in both league and cup competitions, but withdrew in 2010.
+The club was briefly accepted into the senior North Caledonian League in June 2008 and competed in league matches during the 2008–09 season, becoming the first Tain team to do so since the demise of Tain St Duthus four seasons earlier.
+In 2009–10, Thistle competed in both league and cup competitions, but withdrew in 2010.
 While members of the North Caledonian League, Tain Thistle and their full squad also appeared in the multi-million selling game series, Football Manager 2009 and featured in several national newspapers for achieving the feat.